DataTraveler1/Read-IronmanSoftwareLicenseFile/README.md

 The problem that this script solves is to make it easier to decode the contents of the license file (i.e. license.txt or license.lic)

-This is intended for troubleshooting
+This is intended for troubleshooting.
+Licensed users should raise a support case at ironmansoftware.com if there are concerns about license file.

 ## Visuals

 ![image](https://user-images.githubusercontent.com/537287/168902731-bece4b5b-3c6d-440f-ab51-954c484e99fe.png)

-## Warnings
+## ⚠ Warning ⚠

-Use your own peril!
-Do not share details of your license outside of Ironman Software support
+Never share the details of your license outside of Ironman Software support.

 ## Versions